josmet52/pidcmes/readme.md

 ## Basic principle

-*Insert the schematic*
+*schematic to be inserted*

-The voltage to be measured is applied to the BBU-BAT input.
-The command RPI-CMD is connected to the GPIO terminal (8 in my case) of the PI set as an output and the RPI-MES output is connected to the GPIO terminal (10 in my case) of the PI set as an entry.
+The voltage to be measured is applied between the BBU-BAT and GND terminals.
+The command RPI-CMD is connected to the GPIO terminal (8 in my case) of the PI set as an output and the RPI-MES output is connected to the GPIO terminal (10 in my case) of the PI set as an input.
 The VCC Connections (terminal 4) and GND (terminal 6) are connected to the PI.
 The mass (GND) of the signal to be measured and that of the PI are linked.